Aleksei Putilov

 Aleksei Ivanovich Putilov (1866–1940) was a Russian government official, banker and industrialist.
+He became Managing Director and later Chairman of the Russo-Chinese Bank.
+After the Russian Revolution Putilov and his family escaped to France after having supporting failed opposition groups.
+He continued to manage the bank in exile from Paris for some time until he was forced to resign in 1926.

 Early life and government service

 Putilov was born on 24 June (6 July New Style) in Novgorod Governorate, the son of the privy councilor Ivan Pavlovich Putilov (1839-1916) and grandnephew of the entrepreneur Nikolai Ivanovich Putilov (1820-1880).
-He graduated from St. Petersburg University with a law degree in 1889 and, declining an offer of training to become a professor at the University, he entered the Ministry of Finance in 1890 as an assistant to the Ministry's legal adviser.
+He graduated from St. Petersburg University with a law degree in 1889 and, declining an offer of training to become a professor at the university, he entered the Ministry of Finance in 1890 as an assistant to the Ministry's legal adviser.

 In 1896 he was initiated as a freemason in the French Cosmos Lodge.

-He was appointed a clerk in the General Office of the Ministry of Frinance in 1898.
+He was appointed a clerk in the General Office of the Ministry of Finance in 1898.
 Putilov was made Acting Director of the General Office in 1900 and full Director of the General Office in 1902.
 On 28 October (9 November) 1905 he was named Deputy Minister of Finance, in which capacity he headed the Nobility State Land Bank and the State Peasant's Land Bank.

 In 1905 Putilov drew up a plan for the expansion of the peasants' freeholding, under which the landowners would sell a part of their estates.
 When Tsar Nicholas II rejected this scheme, Putilov resigned from government service on 24 April (7 May) 1906.

+Putilov and his family owned Château La Martinette, an estate in Provence, France.